riquewill1977/osticket-prereqs/README.md

   ![image](https://github.com/riquewill1977/osticket-prereqs/assets/139101776/12fde96d-9549-4a82-acaf-8be15b43c092)

   Double click to open "PHP Manager.
-Click on "Register new PHP version" and navigate to the PHP we created previously and select the php-cgi.ext file
+Click on "Register new PHP version" and navigate to the PHP folder we created previously and select the php-cgi.ext file

   ![image](https://github.com/riquewill1977/osticket-prereqs/assets/139101776/13fb0bda-251c-4b5d-8edb-89dc3a271632)